 The aim of this course is to provide students with an understanding of advanced modern chemical instrumentation, covering both fundamental principles and practical aspects of instrument design for qualitative and quantitative chemical analysis.
 The course emphasizes bridging theory and practice to address real-life problems.
-The frontiers in electrochemical technologies, mass spectrometry analysis and machine learning for chemical analysis will be discussed.
+The frontiers in mass spectrometry analysis, computer-assisted drug discovery technologies, and machine learning for chemical analysis will be discussed.